mrrtf/alo/aliroot/r23/esdconverter/SAF/README.md

 source build.sh basedir
 ```

+Copy the resulting `bin/mch-convert-esd` executable to the current dir (the one with list-input.sh, job.condor etc..)

 # Run

 The run part is a couple of scripts to launch condor jobs from text file(s) (ending by .list) containing the list of esds to process.